vanngoctan/be-app-vanngoctan/README.md

 - Login by credential: email: **tanvan@example.com**  |  password: **vanngoctan**

 # Task Management
-This project use Trello to manage the tasks https://trello.com/b/T4No0n3O/events
+Trello was use to manage This project's task. https://trello.com/b/T4No0n3O/events

 # APIs